 Clean Energy Group (CEG) believes that states and municipalities have an auspicious opportunity to make local power systems and critical facilities significantly more resilient and better able to withstand the impacts of catastrophic natural disasters.
 In the wake of Superstorm Sandy and other extreme weather events across the country, many public officials want to act now to mitigate damage from future storms or other major disruptions to the grid.

 States and localities are already investing in local, clean power generation and are also looking for ways to reduce the vulnerabilities from the grid.
 But they want to do more.
 The task that remains is to harness these individual interests and channel them into smarter, coordinated, more aggressive investment in resilient power at the regional and national levels.
-A focused project on resilient power is needed now.
+A focused project on clean energy resilient power is needed now.

-Creating more resilient power systems will require creative financing tools and new business models.
+Creating more and cleaner resilient power systems will require creative financing tools and new business models.
 They are needed to promote more economically sound uses for distributed generation that remain responsive during storms, to protect citizens and communities from experiencing long periods of time without power.

-CEG’s Resilient Power project helps states and localities learn from each other while gaining knowledge about new financing options.
+CEG’s Resilient Power Project helps states and localities learn from each other while gaining knowledge about new financing options.
 Through the project, CEG helps states develop new partnerships, supports new public funding tools, connects public officials with private industry, and works with state and local officials to support greater investment in power resiliency.

 - Working Network of Multi-State Energy Policy Officials.
 This dynamic working group shares information, educates participants on opportunities, and maintains a learning network on policies, programs, and finance strategies to create more resilient power systems.